 Click here to go to this products page for more details on this Eximius Rasp and get yours ordered today:

-Horse owners, trimmers, and farriers appreciate the EVO RR-2 Pro Barefoot Hoof Shaping Tool.
+Horse owners, trimmers, and farriers appreciate the EVO RR-1 Pro Barefoot Hoof Shaping Tool.
 This particular item does more than merely trim.
 It is an aggressive tool for wall rounding that creates the Arc while cutting.

 The unique curve gives you the ability to rasp above the bearing surface on the wall of the hoof.
-That extends the horses arc upward.
+That extends the horse’s arc upward.

 Bellota Mini